 You're probably already familiar with THC, which is another compound found in the cannabis plant and its main psychoactive component.
 But unlike THC, CBD is not psychoactive.
 In other words, it's not what gets you stoned.
 It's also different from medical marijuana, which has been shown to reduce pain.

 What does it do?

 "I do believe that cannabidiol has potential, absolutely," Dr. Yasmin Hurd, a neuroscientist at Mount Sinai Hospital in New York City, told TODAY.
 Hurd's research suggests CBD can positively affect opiate addicts.

 "But you need studies to really be able to give us knowledge about how much CBD each day someone should take for their particular illness, and how it might interact with other medications they take," she continued.
 "That's what you get with a clinical trial."

 How do you use CBD?

 CBD can be taken orally or applied topically, depending on the product.
-There are lots out there, from gummies and softgels that supposedly ease anxiety, to calming bath soaks, to creams and oils.
-Recently, these "Not Pot" chocolates have been making the rounds on our Instagram feeds.
+There are lots out there, from gummies and softgels that supposedly ease anxiety, to calming bath soaks, creams and oils, and even beer.

 Most of the products claim to ease pain and anxiety.
 But whether or not these products actually contain the amount of CBD they advertise is up for debate, since they're not approved by the FDA.

 Is CBD safe — or even legal?

 The law depends on where you live, and whether the CBD comes from hemp or marijuana.
 The Farm Bill of 2018 legalized hemp.
 Marijuana is trickier because the federal government still considers it an illegal drug, although states have their own swiftly changing laws.
 Some states have legalized recreational use of marijuana, while other states have legalized medical marijuana.
 Still others have introduced CBD-specific legislation.